rdgarfinkel/mediacollection/README.md

 <br>
 each media type has it's own table headers, and is dynamically sortable by the table headers when you are at the top of the resulting page.<br>
 in the non-administrative pages, at the top left, you'll see the date that the text database was last updated.<br>
-in the adminstrative pages, you'll see the date the text database was last updated at the bottom of the page, as well as an overall count of the media currently displayed, as well as a breakdown of each individual category. here, you can also edit and delete media items.
+in the adminstrative pages, you'll see the date the text database was last updated at the bottom of the page, as well as an overall count of the media currently displayed, as well as a breakdown of each individual category. here, you can also edit and delete media items.<br>
+also in the administrative pages, there's an additional option of "debugview." here, you'll be able to:<br>
+- enable write: enable/disable actual changes to your database<br>
+- preview hidden: enable/disable a preview of the changes to the database in only the HTML code<br>
+- preview shown: enable/disable a preview of the changes to the database within the adminstrative window

 # first things first
 if you will be using this on a public server, put the /cgi-bin/media/media.pl file within a separate directory that is password protected so that only you can add/amend/delete your database entries<br>